ce-store/ce-store/README.md

 An easy way to get started with Controlled English is through IBM Bluemix.
 You can [sign up to Bluemix for free](https://console.bluemix.net/), and once you've got an account, clicking the button above will automatically deploy a Cloud-hosted instance of your very own CE Store.

+**Important Note:** After deployment to bluemix you will find your ce-store running in http://(your bluemix url)/ce-store/ rather than in the root of the bluemix url.
+Therefore, to access the ce-store via the engineering panel you would navigate to http://(your bluemix url)/ce-store/ui/

 ## Installation and Setup - Run CE on your own machine